 This kind of talk makes little sense to the beginner who is usually convinced that painting consists of technical tricks and secrets – exactly what the painterly painter is reluctant to discuss.
 This reluctance can easily be mistaken for secretiveness.
 The irony is that our painters, so often criticized for the cleverness of their technique, hardly ever talk about it.
 What interests them is the experience and the process involved in capturing it.
 The fun is in the seeing.
 The painterly painter avoids the how-to approach, suspicious, as ever, that technique will obscure his or her vision.
 Their interest in the final product is minimal.
 They have an intense sense of the moment, and that’s what they live for.
 In fact, one of the old-timers used to say that if there was a heave, it must be here on earth, for the earth is so beautiful.

 What is the student to make of all this?
-One often hears complaints about the outdoor teacher who made a student remove a color from his or her palette one week only to have the student reinstate it a week later.
+One often hears complaints about the outdoor teacher who made a student remove a colour from his or her palette one week only to have the student reinstate it a week later.
 The advice seemed contradictory.
 The problem is that the teacher wasn’t talking about technique.
 He or she was discussing the nature of two entirely different days.
-A color that worked in one situation would not work in another.
+A colour that worked in one situation would not work in another.
 John F. Carlson, the great landscape teacher, said he could give students the technique to paint a masterpiece in six months.
 But what would students do with it?
 That’s what frustrates them.
 It’s hard to be content with the sort of advice given by one painterly painter: When you don’t know what to do, forget everything anyone ever told you and just take a look.
 It’s more comforting to think our problems lie in a faulty technique, a technique that can be salvaged once the right teacher is found.
 A problem that lies in the eye seems harder to control.
 Frustration increases as we realize that the fault lies in ourselves and not in our instruction.
 But so does the challenge.
-A couple of painters were talking about a friend whose highly finished work was a great favorite with the public.
+A couple of painters were talking about a friend whose highly finished work was a great favourite with the public.
 “Criticize him if you want,” said one, “but there’s no denying he’s a competent painter.”
 There was a brief silence “Well” said the other, “is that what you want written on your tombstone: He was a competent painter?
 Not me.”
 He continued, “I want He tried to be an artist!”

 If the aim of art is to see nature for yourself, to discover how you feel about what you see and how you can interpret it, then style becomes a direct expression of the personality of the painter, and the brush stroke is like a piece of the painter’s handwriting.
 Pictures are large pieces of calligraphy, written as much as painted.
 With this sort of attitude, it’s not surprising that the painterly painter’s approach usually becomes progressively more summary and expressive with the passage of time.
 He or she moves toward greater and greater simplicity of statement.
 The greatest sinner, from this point of view is the instructor who hands out pre-packed brush strokes and formulas, thus short circuiting thought at its most critical and important stage.
 One of our painters refuses to touch the work of his students, fearing, he explains, that the student could mistake his brush stroke for the way to paint an eye or a tree.
 It might take the student ten years to find out differently.
 The situation is much like that described by Eugen Herrigel when he tried to learn archery from a Zen monk.
 Unable to discover the “trick,” he cornered his teacher and demanded practical guidance.
 The master replied that if he gave techniques at the price of the students’ experience, he’d be a terrible teacher and should be fired.
 It’s this extreme emphasis on the experience that characterizes all painterly painters.
 An Old-timer once noted that he loved the work of a friend because he saw the most familiar things in the most unfamiliar way.
 That’s why Hawthorne told his student to paint studies that would surprise him, that would make him feel the shock and thrill of their discoveries about the world and themselves.